madetech/data-tech-reviews/articles/iceberg/iceberg.md

 * A `spark` execution environment
 * The `iceberg-spark-runtime`

-As well as a URL connection client for accessing S3, AWS Cli, and vendor-specific spark runtime (I'm not sure this is included for any other reason than it's produced by the same company as this example).
+As well as a URL connection client for accessing S3, AWS CLI, and vendor-specific spark runtime (I'm not sure this is included for any other reason than it's produced by the same company as this example).

 This container is obviously doing way more than it should, but it's not a production example.
 It may be interesting to talk through exactly what it is doing though by running `docker-compose exec spark-iceberg ps -afuxww`